-The BAAQMD has adopted the following screening criteria that provide a conservative indication of whether project-generated traffic would cause a potential CO hot spot:
+As discussed in Section 3.3.4.3, the BAAQMD has adopted the following screening criteria that provide a conservative indication of whether project-generated traffic would cause a potential CO hot spot:

 - Project traffic would not increase traffic volumes at affected intersections to more than 44,000 vehicles per hour. - Project traffic would not increase traffic volumes at affected intersections to more than 24,000 vehicles per hour where vertical and/or horizontal mixing is substantially limited (e.g., tunnel, parking garage, bridge underpass, natural or urban street canyon, below-grade roadway). - The project is consistent with an applicable congestion management program established by the county congestion management agency for designated roads or highways, RTP, and local congestion management agency plans.